-There’s a good deal of preliminary evidence that terpenes—in all plants—have therapeutic properties.
-A scientific review from 2017 titled Terpenes from Forests and Human Health, provides several studies on animal models as evidence that terpenes have anti-inflammatory, neuroprotective, and anti-tumor effects.
+A scientific review from 2017 titled Terpenes from Forests and Human Health, provides several studies on animal models as evidence that terpenes have anti-inflammatory, neuroprotective, and possible effects.

 While there are certain flavonoids that are unique to cannabis, called cannaflavins, the terpenes in cannabis are found in many other plants in nature.
 However, the myriad cannabis compounds are thought to work in a synergistic manner known as the entourage effect, and researchers have their eye on cannabinoid-terpenoid interactions.

-A study in 2018 looked at the distinct compositions of terpenoids in certain cannabis strains and concluded that terpenes had acute anti-inflammatory and antinociceptive (blocks pain detection) properties in animal models.
+A study in 2018 looked at the distinct compositions of terpenoids in certain cannabis strains and concluded that terpenes had acute anti-inflammatory and antinociceptive properties in animal models.

 Neurologist and cannabis expert Dr. Ethan Russo believes there are many cannabinoid-terpenoid relationships that contribute to the entourage effect.
 The following is a list of eight major terpenes from his research that shows the effects of these cannabis terpenes, where else they can be found in nature, and what cannabinoid(s) they may interact with to execute the entourage effect.

-- Limonene is also found in lemon.
-This terpene has antioxidant, anti-inflammatory, anti-cancer, and anti-acne properties.
-Studies also suggest that it can treat anxiety and depression.
+- Limonene is also found in lemon and may offer several benefits.
+This terpene has been shown to possess antioxidant, anti-inflammatory, anti-stress, and other possible disease-preventing properties.
 Suspected entourage effect partners: CBD, CBG, and THC

 - Pinene, like the name suggest, is also found in pines.
-Its therapeutic effects include anti-inflammatory, bronchodilator, and memory aiding properties.
-Suspected ntourage effect partners: CBD and THC
+Its possible therapeutic effects include anti-inflammatory, cytogenetic, cytoprotective, and neuroprotective effects.
+Suspected Entourage effect partners: CBD and THC

 - Myrcene is in hops and lemongrass.
-This terpene abundant in cannabis is about blocking inflammation, pain-relieving, sedating, muscle-relaxing, and antibiotic effects.
+This terpene abundant in cannabis is known for possibly blocking inflammation, pain-relief, sedation, muscle-relaxation, and antibiotic effects.
 Suspected entourage effect partners: CBD, CBG, and THC

 - Linalool can be found in lavender too.
-Effects include anti-anxiety, sedation, anesthetic, pain-relieving, and anti-seizure.
+Possible known effects exhibited include anti-microbial, anti-inflammatory, anti-oxidant properties and in vivo studies have confirmed arious effects on the central nervous system.
 Suspected entourage effect partners: CBD, CBG, THC, THCV, CBDV

 - Caryophyllene is also a terpene in pepper.
 It’s believed to be the only terpene to act on the endocannabinoid system (ECS).
 In this way it’s believed to help moderate pain sensation and inflammation, and enhance cannabis’s analgesic and anti-inflammatory effects.
 Suspected entourage effect partners: CBD and THC

 - Caryophyllene Oxide is found in lemon balm.
-Anti-fungal, insecticidal, and decreases platelet aggregation.
+Possible benefits include: analgesic and anti-inflammatory properties, antifungal agent, induced increased reactive oxygen species (ROS) generation from mitochondria.
 Suspected entourage effect partners: CBC, CBG, THC, THCA, CBGA

 - Nerolidol terpene is found in oranges.
 Preliminary studies show it’s a sedative, a skin penetrant, antimalarial, and anti-leishmanial.
 Suspected entourage effect partners: THC, CBN